danijeldragicevic/talkscribe-api/README.md

 ## Prerequisites
 Ensure you have the following installed and configured:
-- Java 17 or higher
+- Java 17+
-- Maven 3.9.0 or higher
-- Docker 25.0.8 or higher
+- Docker 25.0.8+
-- AWS account with access to Polly service
+- AWS account with access to Polly and Comprehend services
+- GitHub Secrets for deployment:
+  - AWS_ACCESS_KEY_ID
+  - AWS_SECRET_ACCESS_KEY
+  - AWS_REGION
+  - ECR_REPOSITORY_URL

 ## Installation & Setup
 Clone the repository: